 1 – Prepare your area.
 You might need to put on some safety gear.
 Then, prepare the car.
 Make sure you tape around the headlights to protect the paint.

 2 – Do a pre-wash.
-Clean off the headlights to remove stains, debris, and dirt.
+Clean the headlight to remove stains, debris, and dirt.
 If you don’t, you might make scratches when you sand.
 Most of the time, some soap and water is all you need to get the job done.
 Just be sure to rinse thoroughly and dry completely.
+Clean headlights make the job much easier.

 5 – Finish.
 There may be a few discoloration spots, bumps, or scratches at this point.
 You might need to soak a 1000-grit piece of sandpaper to lightly sand out those areas.
 Once they’re gone, you should be done and ready to apply your protectant.